Our Staff

 Executive Director

-Since December 2007, MHASM has been led by Kay Daneault, Executive Director, B.B.A.
+Kay began as Executive Director in 2007.
 She directs the organization’s growth as it supports the community with compassion and integrity.
 Kay values input from others to help people exposed to mental health issues find their way to a healthy lifestyle.
-Prevention is also a key factor in working with the general public to stay well in their home and work lives.
 Through an array of services, MHASM has helped many people to move forward in a positive manner for a better life.
-Kay is an Advanced Level Wellness Recovery Action Planning Facilitator (WRAP) through The Copeland Center.
-She is also a certified Adult and Youth Mental Health First Aid Facilitator.
+Kay is an Advanced Level Wellness Recovery Action Planning Facilitator and a certified Adult and Youth Mental Health First Aid Facilitator.
+She has a MBA and is SHRM-SCP certified.

 John Higgins

-John Higgins began his quest for helping others who are suffering in 2020, when he completed an inpatient program at Defining Wellness Inc. (DWI).
-John then went on to do a student practicum at DWI, an internship at Urban Rehab Facilities, and became a counselor of a supervised living facility.
-He received a Bachelor of Science degree from Jackson State University, with a major in Therapeutic Recreation.
-In September of 2022 John began working at MHASM as a Peer Recovery Coach.
+John began his quest for helping others in 2020, when he completed an inpatient program at Defining Wellness Inc. (DWI).
+John went on to do a student practicum at DWI, an internship at Urban Rehab Facilities, and became a counselor of a supervised living facility.
+He received a Bachelor of Science degree from Jackson State University.
+In 2022 John began working at MHASM as a Peer Recovery Coach.
 He still works part time as a Certified Peer Support Specialist at Urban Rehab Facilities.
-John participates in several community outreach projects in his community.
-He has been featured/participates in conferences and seminars as the guest speaker telling his personal story of sobriety, resilience, and hope.
-Additionally, he serves as a board committee member for AMPSS as of June 2022.
+John participates in conferences and seminars as the guest speaker telling his personal story of sobriety, resilience, and hope.
+Additionally, he serves as a board member for AMPSS.

 Debra Jackson